 The greatest stories ever told teach us things about ourselves that we carry throughout our lives.
 Some resonate with certain audiences more than others, like “Sight Hound” by Pam Houston, a must-read for anyone who has ever experienced amputation and osteosarcoma with a beloved dog.

-This semi-fictional account of an Irish Wolfhound’s three year journey through osteosarcoma was first brought to our attention by Tripawd Member Calpurnia, queen of the sled dogs.
+This true story of an Irish Wolfhound’s three year journey through osteosarcoma was first brought to our attention by Tripawd Member Calpurnia, queen of the sled dogs.

 Since we already knew what the heartbreaking conclusion would be, we took our time reading it, hoping to avoid the inevitable outcome.
 Thankfully, ninety nine pawcent of the book didn’t make us cry, and instead touched our hearts as Houston shared the life lessons she and her pack learned through Dante’s journey that included limb sparing, amputation, cancer remission and later, bone metastasis.

 In Sight Hound, Dante’s cancer touches everyone around him.
 His story is narrated through his eyes as well as those of his human family and their other dog, Rose.
 As we ride along on their journey, it becomes clear that the greatest legacy Dante will leave with everyone is the understanding that death is no match for the power of love.